 How far I still followed, or now led, had become a tense question between us.

 By mid-teens, girls in my class were kissing boys older than Danny and his awkward friends.

-Yet Danny and I, despite pulling away, kept being drawn back.
-Having seen the best and worst of each other we shared our fears and spent intense hours listening to bands in my small room, since he shared a bigger bedroom with Peter.
-Though we had a new conflict over whose judgement of music was better.
+Yet Danny and I, despite pulling away, kept being drawn back and still spent intense hours listening to bands in my small room, since he shared a bigger bedroom with Peter.
+We began a new conflict, over whose judgement of music was better.

 But the day of our expedition Danny was confident and the one ahead.

 He had been on several climbs and thought he understood how to use a rope.